Justy6674/brand-burst-blitz/PRODUCTION_READINESS_GAP_ANALYSIS_TODO.md

 ---

 ## 📅 PHASE 4: CALENDAR ENGINE ROOM (CRITICAL PER RULES)
+ - [ ] PLEASE ADD A FUNCTION THAT ALLOWS USER TO ADD IDEAS IN A SKETCBOARD OR NOTES SECTION - EG...WRITE BLOG ON....OR I DID A VIDO ON.....FOR SOCIALS, AND HAVE AI ANALYSE, AND TURN INTO A BLOG OR SOCIAL POST IF USER ACCEPTS...A SMART SECTION - ALSO NEEDS VOICE ADD TOO "HEY JB, I HAVE A FACEBOOK POST IDEA" AS AN EXAMPLE - PLEASE THINK ABOUT THIS AND BUILD IN A REALLY COOL WAY
 ### 4.1 Calendar System Complete Rebuild
 - [ ] **CRITICAL**: Replace basic event viewer with Google/Apple quality system
 - [ ] **CRITICAL**: Implement drag & drop functionality